Loading...

 How to consume Vitamins without glucose spikes

-Consuming vitamins alongside a source of protein or healthy fats can help slow down the absorption of glucose.
-Consider pairing them with foods like nuts, seeds, or yogurt.
+Consuming your vitamins with a source of protein or healthy fats, such as nuts, seeds, or yogurt, can help slow down the absorption of glucose.

-Incorporate fiber-rich foods into your meals, such as whole grains, legumes, and vegetables like broccoli and carrots, to help regulate blood sugar levels.
+Incorporate fiber-rich foods such as beans, lentils, or vegetables like broccoli and leafy greens to stabilize blood sugar levels.

 Stay Hydrated